 The AP shall set the Protected field of the Frame Control field of transmitted WUR frames to 1 if the WUR frame is protected; otherwise the AP shall set the Protected field of the Frame Control field of the WUR frame to 0.

-The AP shall protect the WUR frame using the BIP protocol as defined in 12.5.4 (Broadcast/multicast integrity protocol (BIP)) except as defined below.
+The AP shall protect the WUR frame using the BIP protocol as defined in 12.5.4 (Broadcast/multicast integrity protocol (BIP)) except as defined below:

 The AP shall use BIP-CMAC-128 to provide data integrity and replay protection and shall use an integrity key, exchanged via the PCR, to compute the MIC of the WUR frame.

-The MIC field is contained in the FCS field of the protected WUR frame.
+Broadcast and group addressed WUR frames shall be protected using a separate WUR IGTK that is negotiated as defined in 12.7.7 (Group key handshake) and individually addressed WUR frames shall be protected using a separate WUR TK that is negotiated as defined in 12.7.6 (4-way handshake).

 The CMAC output for BIP-CMAC-128 shall be truncated to 16 bits: MIC = Truncate-16 (CMAC Output).

-The AAD has a length of 40 bits and shall consist of the Frame Control, the Address field, and the Embedded BSSID field of the WUR frame.The AAD is shown in Figure 31-2 (AAD construction for WUR MPDUs).
+The MIC shall be included in the FCS field of the protected WUR frame.The AAD shall have a length of 40 bits consisting of the Frame Control, the Address field, the Embedded BSSID field of the WUR frame, and 4 reserved bits shall be obtained as shown in Figure 31-2 (AAD construction for WUR MPDUs).

 31.8.1 Protected WUR frame transmission